adriangb/scikeras/docs/source/migration.rst

    clf.set_params(fit__batch_size=32, predict__batch_size=10000)
    clf.fit(...)

-This effectively gives you the same result as passing ``**kwargs``, just with one more function call.
+Functionally, this is the same as passing ``**kwargs`` to ``fit``, just with one more function call.
+This is what Scikti-Learn does in the background for hyperparameter tuning.

 Renaming of ``build_fn`` to ``model``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^